-A student previously enrolled in the graduate program at TTUHSC School of Nursing who has attended another institution and is seeking to return and transfer in course credit must apply for readmission.
+A student previously enrolled in the graduate program at TTUHSC ATP School of Nursing who has attended another institution and is seeking to return and transfer in course credit must apply for readmission.
 Courses accepted for transfer will be required to meet the standards for transfer credit.

-Offers of admission will be made approximately four $-\sin \theta$ weeks following the application deadline.
+Offers of admission will be made approximately four - six weeks following the application deadline.
 In order to assure a place in the desired program, applicants must comply with the following:

-- Return Acceptance Form on or before date specified in the offer of admissions letter - Submit \$100.00 non-refundable placement\orientation fee - Complete Criminal Background online - Complete Sexual Harassment training online and submit certificate of completion - Failure to respond to admissions offer by the date specified in offer letter may result in withdrawal of the offer of admission.
+- Return Acceptance Form on or before date specified in the offer of admissions letter - Submit \$100.00 non-refundable placement\orientation fee - Submit evidence of compliance with required immunizations - Complete Criminal Background Check online - Complete Sexual Harassment training online and submit certificate of completion - Failure to respond to admissions offer by the date specified in offer letter may result in withdrawal of the offer of admission.